 If you’ve ever paddled longer trips you’ve probably experienced discomfort or even sores from long days of paddling in cheap seats.

-Upgraded kayak seats may feature pressure molded foam, precise adjustments, wider profiles, or any number of other comfort and performance enhancing features.
+The best kayak seat will feature pressure molded foam, precise adjustments, wider profiles, or any number of other comfort and performance enhancing features.

 The best part?
 These features can all be found for much less than the price of an entirely new kayak.